aforward/writing/blog/1password-bootstrap/readme.md

 D. When the build script is done, you can delete your `opsession` completely removing any trace of those very secret secrets.

+To be even safer (thanks Tom!), do not upload the `opsession` file, but instead just push the generated `OP_SESSION` token.
+That way your server (regardless of how careless you might be) only has 30 minutes of access to the 1password account.

 ### Code Generator for opsession